 • Teaching the history of jazz improvisation and composition through listening, transcription, and analysis while trying to also teach the cultural and historical context, reception, and meaning of the music, using primary sources when possible.
 I did some of this first in Berklee’s Listening and Analysis classes in the 1980s, then at Tufts’ Experimental College with a course on John Coltrane, in other courses at Tufts University on Coltrane and Jazz & Freedom in the 1960s, then at New England Conservatory in Jazz Styles: Improvisation, Jazz Styles: Composition, Jazz Styles: Free Jazz and the Avant Garde, Jazz Improvisation 1917-56, Form & Freedom in Jazz: 1956-74, and seminars on the music of Sun Ra and of Charlie Parker & Lennie Tristano, all courses I designed and taught between 1997 and 2012.
 I’ve taught three similar courses at Berklee since 2009.
 Currently, I teach a graduate elective seminar for Berklee’s Global Jazz Institute master’s students, Topics in Improvisation: Jazz, which is similar to my NEC course Jazz Styles: Improvisation.

 • Ear Training and general musicianship.
-I’ve been involved with this since 1981, and it’s my main focus as chair of the Ear Training department at Berklee (2008 to present), where I supervise the curriculum and a team of 35 faculty members teaching as many as 140 ear training course sections, taken by up to 2400 students each semester.
+I’ve been involved with this since 1981, and it’s been my main focus as chair of the Ear Training department at Berklee (2008-2021), where I’ve supervised the curriculum and a team of 35 faculty members teaching as many as 140 ear training course sections, taken by up to 2400 students each semester.
 I’ve designed and revised courses; written materials; created and taught online courses; hired, trained, and evaluated faculty members; and observed each teacher in the classroom several times, amounting to hundreds of hours of learning from colleagues.
 Berklee’s is probably the world’s largest ear training program outside of China; it’s a tremendous laboratory for pedagogical experimentation.
 We give teachers quite a bit of flexibility to reach standard learning outcomes in their own ways, so there is a lot of variety of teaching practice and materials to observe.

 • Jazz performance and improvisation in ensembles and lessons.
 In addition to the free improvisation ensembles I’ve taught, I’ve also spent a larger amount of time teaching ensembles that play jazz standards and traditional forms, from jazz quartets to voice and rhythm section ensembles to big bands.
 I conducted the Tufts Big Band (1993-7) and NEC Jazz Orchestra (1996-2001), working with guest composers, arrangers, and performers including Sam Rivers, Chico and Arturo O’Farrill, Maria Schneider, Gunther Schuller, Ron Horton, Ingrid Jensen, and Marty Ehrlich.
 I taught a Duo Workshop ensemble at NEC for several years that proved to be influential for some of the students.
 I’ll post something about how that worked and what I learned from it.